Using SQL Monitor for the first time

 Select the servers you want to monitor.

-Under Configuration > Monitored servers, click Add SQL Server (or Add Azure SQL Server if adding an Azure SQL DB instance):
+Under Configuration > Monitored servers, click Add SQL Server:

 You need to supply credentials for SQL Monitor to connect to both the host machine and SQL Server instance.
 Click any about the format for entering a server name and the credentials required.icon for more information